ohsik/jekyll-now/_posts/2020-04-16-the-best-online-journal.md

 ---
 layout: post
-title: Best online journal app reviews
+title: Best online journal app reviews 2021
 ---

-Finding the best online journal for you gets harder as more apps and websites are introduced in the market.
+Finding the best online journal in year of 2021 gets harder as more apps and websites are introduced in the market.
 The good new is you have a plenty of products to choose from and we will help you find the one that is suited for you.

 <h2>The 5 best journals apps that are most popular in 2020</h2>
 <ol>